Irish News Cup

 The Irish News Cup was a "north-south" association football competition in Ireland involving teams from the Irish League and League of Ireland, mostly located in the north-west of the island.
 It is thus not counted among the major all-Ireland cup tournaments, since neither League champions nor Cup winners were involved.
 (Derry City did win the League of Ireland title in 1996-97).
-It was sponsored by the The Irish News (a nationalist newspaper based in Belfast) and also referred to as the Irish News North West Cup.
+It was sponsored by The Irish News (a nationalist newspaper based in Belfast) and also referred to as the Irish News North West Cup.
 It lasted four seasons.